Help us improve your experience.

 Enter the subnet mask address.

-The IP addresses assigned to the internal and external network ports must be allocated from different subnets for both DHCP and static configurations.
+The subnet of the IP address assigned to the internal network port must be different from the subnet of the IP address assigned to the external network port.
+This applies to both DHCP and static configurations.

 Gateway